-Profiling CSS for fun and profit.
-Optimization notes.
+Profiling CSS for fun and profit

 I’ve been recently working on optimizing performance of a so-called one-page web app.
 The application was highly dynamic, interactive, and was heavily stuffed with new CSS3 goodness.
 I’m not talking just border-radius and gradients.
 It was a full stack of shadows, gradients, transforms, sprinkled with transitions, smooth half-transparent colors, clever pseudo-element -based CSS tricks, and experimental CSS features.